 Here are the ingredients you'll need for this blueberry ricotta toast:

 - blueberries - you can use either frozen or fresh blueberries for this toast (no need to thaw).
+If you have fresh berries, check out these tips on how to keep summer berries fresh for longer!

 - honey - we'll add a little sweetness to our blueberry compote with some honey.
 I also like to drizzle a little more honey on top of the finished toasts!